One Small Step Grant

 2. Full Application: If you're invited to submit a full application, we will send you a separate link to fill out 6 short questions regarding your project.

 3. Review: We will review your full application, and may reach out with questions as needed.
-Possible outcomes are (a) proceed to Investment Committee; (b) further work needed - we will advise you on what is needed; (c) not eligible.
+Possible outcomes are (a) proceed to Grant Selection Committee; (b) further work needed - we will advise you on what is needed; (c) not eligible.

-4. Investment Committee: Should your application proceed to the Investment Committee, the Investment Committee will review the proposal and make a decision on whether to grant the award or not.
-The Investment Committee convenes quarterly.
+4. Grant Selection Committee: Should your application proceed to the Grant Selection Committee, the Grant Selection Committee will review the proposal and make a decision on whether to grant the award or not.
+The Grant Selection Committee convenes quarterly.

 What's asked in the application?